 By the end of the 1968-69 school year, Montessori Children’s House enrollment was up to 100 students and the school had become a member of the American Montessori Society.
 (AMS accredited with non-traditional Montessori age groupings.)
 In 1973 the Lower Elementary program was added for six- to nine-year-olds, and in 1975 the National Park Service designated the building a National Historic Landmark.
 1982 was the first year of the MCH Upper Elementary program for children through 6th grade.

 In 2006, in preparation for a major expansion of the school to include a middle school program, Montessori Children’s House changed its name to “The Red Oaks School”.
-In September 2012, Red Oaks Middle School opened its doors at 340 Speedwell Avenue, a completely renovated, state-of-the-art academic complex, and in 2015 graduated its first 8th grade class.
+In September 2012, Red Oaks’ Middle School opened its doors at 340 Speedwell Avenue and in 2015 graduated its first 8th grade class.
+In September 2022, Red Oaks’ Middle School moved to 238 Speedwell Avenue in Morris Plains, an expanded and completely renovated, state-of-the-art academic complex.

 In spring of 2017, the Red Oaks Middle School was authorized as an International Baccalaureate (IB) World School for the Middle Years Programme (MYP).
 We are the first school in Morris County (and one of only five schools in NJ) to achieve this prestigious designation!
 As such, we are now proud to offer a unique interdisciplinary curriculum that integrates two internationally recognized programs — Montessori through 4th grade and International Baccalaureate at the middle school level — with the latest and best in evidence-based pedagogy.

 The "Montessori Children's House of Morristown" (MCH), is established in Morristown, NJ